a2stuff/a2d/desktop/APIs.md

 #### `JUMP_TABLE_GET_ORIG_PREFIX` *

 If DeskTop was copied to RAMCard, this populates the passed buffer with the original prefix path (with trailing `/`).
-Do not call if DeskTop was not copied to RAMCard.
+Do not call unless DeskTop was copied to RAMCard.

 Input: A,X = Path buffer.